meenakshisl/ockam/documentation/architecture/messaging/Pipes_Directory.md

 ### Re-send pipe

-- Sender attaches a unique ID to every message forwarded.
+- Sender attaches a unique ID to every message forwarded
 - Receiver after sending a message confirms send to Sender with the message ID
 - If Sender does not receive a confirmation in some time - it sends the message again
 - If there are unconfirmed messages - Sender buffers them until it gets confirm